mdcrosby/animal-ai/docs/configFile.md

 - `name`: the name of the object you want to spawn.
-- `positions`: a list of `Vector3` positions within the arena where you want to spawn items, if the list is empty the position will be sampled randomly in the aren.
+- `positions`: a list of `Vector3` positions within the arena where you want to spawn items, if the list is empty the position will be sampled randomly in the arena.
 Any position dimension set to -1 will spawn randomly.
 - `sizes`: a list of `Vector3` sizes, if the list is empty the size will be sampled randomly.
 You can set any size to -1 to spawn randomly along that dimension only.
 - `rotations`: a list of `float` in the range `[0,360]`, if the list is empty the rotation is sampled randomly.
 - `colors`: a list of `RGB` values (integers in the range `[0,255]`), if the list is empty the color is sampled randomly.